shailavij/P_ID-Symbol-Objectdetection/README.md

 ## Process-Symbol-detection

-A Piping and Instrumentation Diagram (P&ID) is a type of engineering diagram that uses symbols, text, and lines to represent the components and ﬂow of an industrial process.
+A piping and instrument diagrams (P&IDs) are a key component of the process industry; they contain information about the plant, including the instruments, lines, valves, and control logic.
+However, the complexity of these diagrams makes it difficult to extract the information automatically.
 Although used universally across industries such as manufacturing and oil & gas, P&IDs are usually trapped in image ﬁles with limited metadata, making their contents unsearchable and siloed from operational or enterprise systems.
-In this project I have used computer vision technique to detect symbols in this diagram.
+In this project I have used computer vision object detection technique to detect symbols in this diagram.

+The demand for this project enable an automatic engineering diagram digitalization and improve productivity and gain a competitive edge for the company in the global market.

 I have trained Object detection model by retraining final layer of SSD MobileNet v2 320x320 pretrained model.